Definition of terrorism: Academic definitions by scholars

 Numerous scholars have proposed working definitions of terrorism.

 Schmid and Jongman (1988) counted 109 definitions of terrorism that covered a total of 22 different definitional elements, and Walter Laqueur counted over 100 definitions, concluding that the "only general characteristic generally agreed upon is that terrorism involves violence and the threat of violence".
 This is clearly inadequate, as many other actions involve both elements.

 Bruce Hoffman (2006) has thus noted that:

 Hoffman believes it is possible to identify some key characteristics of terrorism.
 He proposes that:

+A common trait that Terrorists often possess is having persistent childhood disobedience.

 After surveying the various academic definitions of terrorism, Rhyl Vallis and others (2004) concluded that:

 A definition proposed by Carsten Bockstette (2008), a German military officer serving at the George C. Marshall European Center for Security Studies, underlines the psychological and tactical aspects of terrorism:

 Academics and practitioners may also be categorized by the definitions of terrorism that they use.
 A distinction can be made between "act-centric" and "actor-centric" definitions.
 Actor-centric definitions of terrorism emphasize the characteristics of the groups or individuals who use terrorism.
 Whilst act-centric definitions emphasize the unique aspects of terrorism from other acts of violence.
 Max Abrahms (2010) introduced the distinction between what he calls "terrorist lumpers" and "terrorist splitters."
 Lumpers define terrorism broadly, brooking no distinction between this tactic and guerrilla warfare or civil war.
 Terrorist splitters, by contrast, define terrorism narrowly, as the select use of violence against civilians for putative political gain.
 As Abrahms notes, these two definitions yield different policy implications:

 In 2011 Alex Schmid published an updated academic consensus definition in The Routledge Handbook of Terrorism Research, which includes additional discussion of the UN struggle to find a legal definition, and 260 other definitions.
 The revised definition includes 12 points, the first of which is: